mikeqfu/pydriosm/docs/source/quick-start.rst

 The current release version of the package works mainly for the OSM data extracts that is available for free download from `Geofabrik`_ and `BBBike`_ download servers.

-To start with, we could use the class :ref:`GeofabrikDownloader<pydriosm.downloader.GeofabrikDownloader>` of the module :ref:`pydriosm.downloader<downloader>` to get a sample from the free `Geofabrik`_ download server.
+To start with, we could use the class :py:class:`GeofabrikDownloader<pydriosm.downloader.GeofabrikDownloader>` (see also :ref:`pydriosm.downloader<downloader>`) to get a sample from the free `Geofabrik`_ download server.

 .. code-block:: python